v-research/edu/cybersecurity_2022/README-2.md

-# Cybersecurity - PASCAL (ITS-Digital I YEAR 2022)
+# Cybersecurity - PASCAL (ITS-Digital II YEAR 2022)
 This is a [git repository](https://en.wikipedia.org/wiki/Git) which is hosted on GitHub; a beautiful place where we learn together cybersecurity and what faith will bring us.
 In this README I write my notes of the course but much of the content is, for brevity, a link to external resources.
 If you have any suggestion to improve this text or the course, please open an [issue](https://github.com/v-research/pascal/issues/new/choose).

 **Table of Content**